UPcload/FitAnalytics-WebWidget-iOS/README.md

 `language` .. the language mutation of the shop (e.g. en, de, fr, es, it, etc.)

+`ssid` (Shop Session ID) .. a first-party client generated session ID (can be a cookie): we use it to track purchases and keep our data more consistent (we **do NOT** use it to track or identify users)

 For the complete list of available widget options and their description, please see https://developers.fitanalytics.com/documentation#list-callbacks-parameters

 ---